-3.0.1 Discussion
+3.1.1 Discussion

-A site conforms to the Profile if each relevant actor conforms to each requirement assigned to them in the Activities of the Profile.
+A site conforms to the Profile if each relevant actor conforms to each requirement assigned in the Activities of the Profile.
 Activities represent steps in the chain of preparing for and generating biomarker values (e.g. product validation, system calibration, patient preparation, image acquisition, image analysis, etc.).

-Since a site may assess conformance actor by actor, a checklist document is available which extracts, for convenient reference, all the requirements in this Profile and regroups the requirements by Actor.
+Since a site may assess conformance actor by actor, a checklist document is available (Appendix C) which extracts, for convenient reference, all the requirements in this Profile and regroups the requirements by Actor.

-Sites may be able to obtain a QIBA Conformance Statement for some actors (e.g. Acquisition Devices) attesting to their conformance to this Profile, rather than the site having to confirm conformance themselves.
+Sites may be able to obtain a QIBA Conformance Statement for some actors (e.g. Scanners) attesting to their conformance to this Profile, rather than the site having to confirm conformance themselves.

-3.0.2 Specification
+3.1.2 Specification